Please share this page ↑

-Below, we list and briefly describe the cultural history and health benefits behind some of our favorite superfoods.
+Below, we list and briefly describe the cultural history and health benefits behind the 30 best superfoods.

 Açai is a small purple berry from the rainforests of South America.
 Indigenous tribes living in the Amazon basin have eaten these berries for thousands of years.
 The Shuar tribe, a group native to Ecuador and Peru, used the açai berry for medicinal purposes (immune strength, vitality).
 We now know that these bright colored fruits contain lots of powerful antioxidant pigment molecules called anthocyanins.
 Antioxidants have been researched in regards to fighting certain cancers, reducing cholesterol and heart diseases.
 Açai also contains oleic acid, the same healthy fat that’s found in olive oil.
 Try buying unsweetened açai and working the material into a fruit smoothie.